 Contributions to the Site

-- The views expressed in the Site forums are those of members of the public and are not those of ThinkScotland unless ThinkScotland expressly state otherwise.
+- The views expressed in any site forums are those of members of the public and are not those of ThinkScotland unless ThinkScotland expressly states otherwise.

 - In submitting a contribution, you are warranting that it is your own original contribution, it is not defamatory, it is not Offensive Material and it does not infringe the rights of anyone else or any law.